Longshore and Harbor Workers' Compensation Attorney

 If you or a loved one have been seriously injured or killed during an offshore accident, navigating complex maritime laws to determine your options can be a challenge.
 Don’t get lost in red tape; let an experienced longshore attorney fight for you.

-Learn more about the Longshore and Harbor Workers’ Compensation Act (LHWCA) and contact the experienced longshore attorneys at Mithoff Law to schedule your consultation.
+Learn more about the Longshore and Harbor Workers’ Compensation Act (LHWCA) and contact the experienced longshore attorneys at Mithoff Law by calling 713-654-1122.

 “Mithoff, a Houston personal injury lawyer, is no stranger to winning big payoffs for large groups of people.
 He negotiated a $2.3 billion settlement with the tobacco industry for Harris and other counties, and he won $80 million for residents of a nursing home who were killed in a 2005 bus explosion while fleeing Hurricane Rita.”